 DataCollection.
 However, it is also possible to directly apply any such modifier to

 DataCollection and let it modify the data in-place.
 This is done by invoking the

 In this example, two temporarily created modifiers act on a data collection that was previously produced by another pipeline.

-This type of direct modifier application to an exiting data collection can in some situations be easier than
+This type of direct modifier application to an existing data collection can, in some situations, be easier than

-building and evaluating a full pipeline containing the modifier(s).
+building and evaluating an entire pipeline containing the modifier(s).
 Another important use case for the

 is within implementations of user-defined modifier functions that need to call one of the built-in modifiers